No! A truck ban, but don't worry

-To whom does this apply?
+To whom does the truck traffic ban apply?

 Common driving bans by country (as of May 2025)